 Find ornaments, ribbon, garlands and more at The Holiday Shop:

-And there you have it, 40 beautifully inspiring Christmas trees and decorating ideas.
+I hope you’ve enjoyed these inspiring Christmas trees and decorating ideas!
 Have you put up your Christmas tree yet this year, or do you wait until after Thanksgiving?
-Our family is coming into town for Thanksgiving, so we’re getting our house decorated before they arrive.
-Stay tuned for our Holiday Home Tour!
+Our family is coming into town for Thanksgiving, and we’re starting our holiday decorating this weekend.
+Stay tuned for my Holiday Gift Guides, coming next week!

 Denisa says